locnnil/workshop/docs/how-to/create-ros2-workspace.rst

    workshop@ros2-humble-8584e57d$ colcon build

-The build will end up in the :file:`~/colcon/` directory:
+Instead of the project directory, the results of the build end up in the :file:`~/colcon/` directory:

 .. code-block:: console